mohiminulsemon/PostgreSQL-basics/README.md

 ---

-## 8. What is the JOIN operation and how does it work?
+## 8. What is the significance of the JOIN operation, and how does it work in PostgreSQL?

 - **JOIN** combines rows from two or more tables based on related columns.
 - **Types of JOINs**: